Chart Color Schemes

 Health performance in Lyneham is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Lyneham faces significant health challenges with common health conditions prevalent across age cohorts, particularly among older residents.
-Approximately 61% of Lyneham's total population (3987 people) have private health cover, compared to 65.3% in the Australian Capital Territory and a national average of 55.3%.
-Mental health issues impact 11.4% of residents, while asthma affects 7.9%.
+Lyneham faces significant health challenges with common health conditions prevalent across all age groups, but to a higher degree among older cohorts.
+Approximately 61% of Lyneham's total population of 3994 people have private health cover, compared to 65.3% in Australian Capital Territory and the national average of 55.3%.
+The most common medical conditions are mental health issues affecting 11.4% of residents and asthma impacting 7.9%.

-A total of 67.0% of residents report no medical ailments, compared to 70.8% across the Australian Capital Territory.
-Lyneham has a higher proportion of seniors aged 65 and over at 15.3% (992 people), compared to 11.4% in the Australian Capital Territory.
-Health outcomes among seniors require additional attention due to specific challenges faced by this age group.
+67.0% of residents declare themselves completely clear of medical ailments, compared to 70.8% across Australian Capital Territory.
+Lyneham has a higher proportion of seniors aged 65 and over at 15.3%, or 994 people, than the Australian Capital Territory's 11.4%.
+Health outcomes among seniors require more attention due to these challenges.

 Frequently Asked Questions - Health